What is Health Information Exchange?

 As the health care environment transitions to electronic records, there has been a growing need to integrate data through a health information exchange (HIE).
 HIE is the secure, electronic exchange of health information that is used between authorized users in the health care community, like health care providers, clinical staff and public health agencies.
 These authorized users can use an HIE to drive timely, efficient, and patient-centered care.
 The exchange of health care information helps to improve patient care and safety, reduce redundancy and medical errors, as well as necessary costs or issues associated.

 A HIE electronically collects and delivers real-time patients' medical information to the healthcare providers and staff.
 A patient's medical information would have to come from collaborating hospitals, practices, labs and agencies.
 Patient health information that can be accessed through Carolinas HealthCare System CareConnect currently include:

 - Patient demographics including insurance information

-- Fact sheets and ADTs, lab results, pathology and radiology results, cardiology reports and images
+- Lab results, pathology and radiology results, cardiology reports and images

 - Medication history and Continuity of Care Documents (CCDs)

 - Transcribed reports including consultations, operation reports, and other relevant information

 Every day physicians are faced with making medical decisions based on limited information.
 A study by the Commonwealth Fund concluded that 30 percent of the time, physicians could not find previously recorded information in the patient's a paper chart.
 Other issues an HIE can help to address include: